Pipes of War

 ‘No, the sink man,’ he grumbled.

-Clifford walked over to a machine on the wall.
-He pushed a button and a roll of what looked like toilet paper popped out.
+Clifford walked over to a machine on the wall and pushed a button on it.
+A small roll of what looked like toilet paper popped dropped down onto a little tray at the bottom.
 He took the roll and started wrapping the paper around the top half of his head.

-You see, Clifford was better known as Captain Clean – or Cap to his friends – the leader of the Sanitary Squad.
-The squad was a group of ‘grime fighting heroes’, set up and funded by the council, that dealt mainly with sanitation themed crimes.
+You see, Clifford was better known as Captain Clean – or Cap to his friends, who were mainly his colleagues as he didn’t have the time (or social skills) for friends.
+Captain Clean was the leader of the Sanitary Squad, a group of “grime fighting heroes”, set up and funded by the council, that dealt mainly with sanitation themed crimes.
 For some reason, there seemed to be a lot of sanitation themed crimes going on in the city.
-People suspected it may have been in direct response to the Sanitary Squad forming, but nobody really said anything, as very little else happened in the city and it was something exciting to watch on the news instead of annoying celebrities cheating on each other with even more annoying celebrities.
+Some people suspected it may have been in direct response to the Sanitary Squad forming, but nobody really said anything, as very little else happened in the city and it was something exciting to watch on the news instead of news stories about annoying celebrities cheating on each other with even more annoying celebrities.

-The woman was Dr Jean Wilkes – known professionally as HyJean – and she was the brains behind the squad.
+The woman who had brought the news was Dr Jean Wilkes – known in the squad as HyJean – and she was the brains behind the group.
 She was gifted when it came to technology, science and pretty much anything that she put her brilliant mind to.
-With several degrees and a wealth of experience working at some of the top scientific researchers, she was arguably overqualified for the squad, but that didn’t stop her.
-Since she’d mentioned in her interview that she owned a computer, she was put in charge of monitoring the criminal activity in the city using a series of computers that lined one of the walls in the base.
+She was a competent fighter, but her strength lay more in being a strong strategic thinker, often avoiding fights through more clever means.
+With several degrees and a wealth of experience working at some of the top scientific research institutes, she was arguably overqualified for the squad, but that didn’t stop her.
+Since she’d mentioned in her interview that she owned a computer, she was also put in charge of monitoring the criminal activity in the city using a series of computers that lined one of the walls in the base – actually just one computer with several cheap monitors to make it look a bit more impressive.
+She was also frequently bombarded with questions about phones not working or broken coffee machines, because that’s what happens when you use a computer for work, everyone thinks you’re a technician who can fix any technical fault.

 Like most of the squad’s equipment, HyJean had developed the captain’s toilet paper mask, making it out of a special material so that it was extra durable and waterproof.
-She’d also advised him to remove the bottom so that he could be heard more clearly – a decision which she later came to regret.
+She’d also advised him to remove the bottom half so that he could be heard more clearly – a decision which she often regretted.

 The captain was dressed in his usual blue shirt with blue jeans and yellow boots.
 He would’ve liked a professional uniform for his squad, but their budget from the council only allowed them the luxury of a few accessories to spice up their everyday clothes.
-His included a yellow cape made of a special stain-resistant micro-fibre cloth, leather marigold gloves and a belt that had a buckle with a water droplet insignia on.
-This was the squad’s logo, although the design was less by choice and more because he’d seen the belt buckles going cheap at a car boot sale.
+His included a yellow cape made of a special stain-resistant waterproof micro-fibre cloth, leather marigold gloves and a belt that had a buckle with a water droplet insignia on it that matched HyJean’s.
+This was the squad’s logo, although the design was less by choice and more because he’d seen the belt buckles going cheap on a plumber’s stall at a car boot sale and bought a load of them.

 He then moved over to a row of sticks that were hung on the wall.
 Each had a different appendage on the end, including a toilet brush, a pair of plungers and a short mop.
-They looked like ordinary cleaning tools, but again, HyJean had modified them to make them more useful.
-The toilet brush had metal bristles that were very painful when smashed against your face – as the captain had accidentally found out the first time he used it – the plungers had enough suction for someone to easily climb a wall, and the mop could spin at an alarming speed that was enough to lift someone a few inches off the floor.
+They looked like ordinary cleaning tools, but again, HyJean had modified them to make them infinitely more useful.
+The toilet brush had metal bristles that were very painful when smashed against your face – as the captain had accidentally found out the first time he used it – the plungers had enough suction for someone to easily climb a wall, and the mop could spin at an alarming speed that was enough to lift someone a few inches off the floor – something that rarely came in useful.
 Today, Captain Clean opted for the toilet brush, which he retracted and clipped to his belt.
-He probably wouldn’t need it, but it made him feel safe and he though it made him look cool.
+He probably wouldn’t need it, but it made him feel safe and he thought it made him look cool.
+He thought wrongly.
+Nobody wearing yellow leather marigolds with toilet wrapped around their heads looks cool.

 ‘Sort of,’ she replied, handing him a small note.
 ‘I’ve found out what street he lives on, but not which number.
 I’m afraid you’ll have to do this one the old-fashioned way.’